All Episodes

 And if you just landed here from Mars and you looked at that map, you would swear the Republicans won this thing in a landslide.

-If you didn't know where the population centers are, I guarantee you by county and by square mileage, we skunked them.
+If you didn't know where the population centers are, I guarantee you, by county and by square mileage, we skunked them.

-But then you look at the coasts, you look all up and down the left coast, you look all up and down the East Coast until you get past New Jersey and Maryland, D.C., even Virginia for three counties in Virginia won it for Obama.
+But then you look at the coasts, you look all up and down the left coast, you look all up and down the east coast until you get past New Jersey and Maryland, D.C., even Virginia.

-You have to, those three counties are microscopic on the map.
+Those three counties are microscopic on the map.

-Uh And I don't know, for example, how many conservatives are going to want to move to a place like California.
+And I don't know, for example, how many conservatives are going to want to move to a place like California.

 Look at the tax rate in California.